wdunster/WDPrada_Lab_Notebook/LabLog/WD_Dec_23_Log.md

 ## <a name="goals"></a> **November Goals**

-Oct goals I finished:
+Nov goals I finished:
+- QC_WGS
+    - Lib prepped 11 samples
+    - Finished BVI extractions
-- Started QC_WGS extractions
+    - Started FL extractions
+    - Started PR sample clean up
-- Inventory the lab
+- Octo_Rest
+    - I finished all statistics and my figues are finalized for now
-    - Pipette tips
+- OFAV_16s
+    - I finsihed all my work for this project.
+I did a lot of coding using QUIME2 and fixed all errors with uploading seqs and meta data to the platform.
+Cassie is now heading this project
-    - Mollecular equipment
+- Lab
+    - Inventory Prada pre PCR fridge
+    - Created freezer worksheets and reminder system on Slack to create a biweekly cleaning schedule for all freezers

-Oct goals I did not finish:
+Nov goals I did not finish:
 - Finish TL ash free dry weight for 3 sps in TL_PR21
-- Octocoral restoration paper
-    - Finish creating figures
+- Lab
-    - Write rough draft of the discussion section
-- Inventory
+    - Inventory Prada freezers and post PCR fridge
-    - Organismal equipment
+    - Inventory Organismal side of the lab

-Nov goals:
+New goals for Dec
 - QC_WGS
-    - Library prep 8-10 samples
-    - Send to sequencing with Matias
-    - Finish BVI extractions and work to scale up extraction to 24 samples
+    - have libraries for 15 samples from BVI, FL, and PR-F. These will hopefully be sent to sequencing by the end of Dec and if not in early Jan
 - Octo_Rest
-    - Finish G test
-    - Finalize figures
-    - Rough draft of discussion
-- Ofav 16s
+    - Writing!!
-    - Downalod sequences from Janet
-    - Blast against bacteria genomes to see if we are getting 16s reads
-    - If GenoHub troubleshooting does not work, re plate read and dilute all plates and send to Janet for seq
+    - Rough draft for the whole paper.
+Carlos made edits and suggestions about changing the language and sentence structure
 - Lab
-    - Fix PPP Freezer worksheets
-    - Inventroy organismal lab equipment
-    - Inventory Prada fridges and freezers
+    - Inventory Prada freezers and post PCR fridges
+    - Inventory Organismal side of the lab

 ## <a name="log"></a> **Daily Logs**

+### Dec 4
+- QC_WGS extraction 13
+- Clean up for 16 Puerto Rico - Fajardo samples
+- Dilution for tomorrows lib prep
+- Prada Meeting
+    - QC_WGS
+        - Lib  prep tomorrow
+            - FL clean
+            - FL not clean
+            - PR all (F1 and F2 are most important)
+            - BVI remaining
+        - Note which samples have mantle from now on
+        - Goal = 10 FL samples extracted by next Tuesday
+    - Personal
+        - Bring up attending Benthics in Jan/Feb
+        - Maybe float the Astrangia conference idea again

 ### Dec 1
 - QC_WGS extraction 12